PhilippeGauthier/osmosisinthetrees/content/collections/information/facilities.md

 blueprint: information
 title: Facilities
 updated_by: 17503e27-3aa1-4ed4-812b-2b3ab850ba93
-updated_at: 1727966419
+updated_at: 1729018885
 content:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There will be ample portable toilets situated throughout campsites and in the treehouse village.'
+        text: 'There will be ample portable toilets situated throughout campsites and in the treehouse village.
+We will also have a portable shower near the main camping area for you to use.'
 ---